wdawson/okta.github.io/_source/_posts/2019-02-19-add-oauth-device-flow-to-any-server.md

 {% img blog/oauth-device-flow-proxy/app-settings.png alt:"Set the application settings" %}{: .center-image }

 Once you create the app, you'll get a `client_id` for it.
-Copy that somewhere as we'll need it in a bit.
+Copy that somewhere as you'll need it in a bit.

 {% img blog/oauth-device-flow-proxy/app-credentials.png alt:"Find your application's client_id" %}{: .center-image }